pjordaan/laravel-apie/README.md

 ## What does it do
 This is a small wrapper around the library w2w/apie for Laravel.
 This library maps simple POPO's (Plain Old PHP Objects) to REST api calls.
 It is very similar to the excellent api platform library.

-It also adds a class EloquentModelRetriever to persist and retrieve api resources as Eloquent models and adds a status check to see if it can connect with the database.
+It also adds a class EloquentModelDataLayer to persist and retrieve api resources as Eloquent models and adds a status check to see if it can connect with the database.
 See the documentation of apie at https://github.com/pjordaan/apie

 ## Installation
 In your Laravel package you should do the usual steps to install a Laravel package.